sylvahh/atafrica-fe-assessment-api/README.md

 - NodeJS: A runtime environment for executing JavaScript code server-side.
 - Database: Postgres, chosen for its relational database capabilities.
 - ORM Tool: Sequelize for efficient Object-Relational Mapping.
-- Other Tools: Render for deployment, GitHub for version control, Docker for databse container.
+- Other Tools: Render/vercel for deployment, GitHub for version control, Docker for data container.

 **Development Environment:**